Skip to content

 Add it below the validDomains node, with a comma in between.

 While we're here, we need to tell Teams to display web pages from your bot's domain, which allows access to the auth-start.html and auth-end.html pages used for user consent to call the Microsoft Graph.
-This only happens the first time a user accesses the custom engine copilot.
+This only happens the first time a user accesses the custom engine agent.

 So you need to add your bot's domain, ${{BOT_DOMAIN}} to the validDomains array.
 After making these changes, the end of your manifest.json file should look like this: